code-423n4/2022-10-juicebox-findings/report.md

 C4 Contests incentivize the discovery of exploits, vulnerabilities, and bugs in smart contracts.
 Security researchers are rewarded at an increasing rate for finding higher-risk issues.
 Contest submissions are judged by a knowledgeable security researcher and solidity developer and disclosed to sponsoring developers.
 C4 does not conduct formal verification regarding the provided code but instead provides final verification.

 C4 does not provide any guarantee or warranty regarding the security of this project.
 All smart contract software should be used at the sole risk and responsibility of users.

+Please note: Code4rena is an organization that puts learning at the forefront of everything we do.
+Our rules and processes continue to develop over time, and older reports may reflect previous iterations of these rules and processes.
+For a more current representation of Code4rena's severity standardization rules and comprehensive judging criteria, we recommend browsing the reports from C4's most recent contests.